drumzzzzz/DBR/README.md

 Database Reflection (DBR) via SQLite Project Library

-     A builder pattern based library that provides an abstraction to accessing SQLite type databases created for UWGB Computer Science Fall semester, 2020.
+     A builder pattern based C# library that provides an abstraction to accessing SQLite type databases created for UWGB Computer Science Fall semester, 2020.

 The goal of this library is to reduce the hardcoding involved with SQLite database interaction